bigfix/developer.bigfix.com/site/pages/tools/fixlet_debugger.md

    <dt>*qna*</dt>
    <dd>Where you can enter your queries, preceded by **Q:**, and evaluate them all again whenever you click the **Evaluate** button.</dd>
    <dt>*single clause*</dt>
-   <dd>Where you can enter and evaluate one query at the time.
+   <dd>Where you can enter and evaluate one query at a time.
 There is no need, in this case, to write **Q:**.
 Obtain detailed error information</dd>
    <dt>*graphical*</dt>
    <dd>Where the result of your query is split to display the evaluation of each single inspector involved in the query.</dd>
    <dt>*action*</dt>